volmer/bootsy/README.md

 ## Installation

-1. Add Bootsy to your GemFile:
+1. Add Bootsy to your Gemfile:

   ```ruby
   gem 'bootsy'